ZJUVAI/Newclid/README.rst

 About Newclid
 -------------------

-Newclid is a successor to AlphaGeometry, the geometric solver introduced in the Nature 2024 paper:
+Newclid is a successor to AlphaGeometry, introduced in this early 2024 Nature paper:
 `Solving Olympiad Geometry without Human Demonstrations
 <https://www.nature.com/articles/s41586-023-06747-5>`_. whose original codebase can be found `here <https://github.com/google-deepmind/alphageometry>`_.